r-forge/tradesys/pkg/readme.txt

 Todo

 - Write trades() function.
-- Unit Tests: tradesys.frame.
-- Unit Tests: tsts class and its methods.
 - Unit Tests: signalmap and phasemap.
 - Document unit tests.
 - Optimize statemap?
 - Complete draft of vignette.
 - Update or remove 'Optimal Leverage' code.
-- Add splice code.

 Ideas and Problems

-- Evaluation in tradesys.frame and trustworthy programming.
-There is a problem here in that we want the tradesys expressions to be flexible enough to include any function from any package, even user-defined functions not in package namespace.
+- Evaluation in expr.frame and trustworthy programming.
+There is a problem here in that we want the expressions to be flexible enough to include any function from any package, even user-defined functions not in package namespace.
 The current system creates a new environment and defines its enclosure to be the .GlobalEnv.. this is a hack, as we can get unintended evaluations of functions and names